waepoints/waepointstandards-documentation/standards.md

 ### Interfacing System Commands

 ...
-Define…, … Alias… As…, …Dealias(ed) all (the) aliases for…, … Dealias(ed)… as…, Change the … to … mode…, Set... custom... confirmation..., Clear... custom... confirmation..., Set ... welcome message to..., Set...
+Define a definition…, … Alias… As…, …Dealias(ed) all (the) aliases for…, … Dealias(ed)… as…, Change the … to … mode…, Set... custom... confirmation..., Clear... custom... confirmation..., Set ... welcome message to..., Set...
 Welcome message for...
 To..., Clear welcome messages..., Clear welcome message for...

 ### Module System Commands